naitik-web-dot/LearnCoding-Responsive-Website/README.md

 A responsive website built with HTML, CSS, and JavaScript.
 This project focuses on clean UI, mobile-friendly layouts, and interactive components to practice frontend development skills.

 🚀 Live Demo
-🔗 Click here to view the project
+🔗 Click here to view the project: https://naitik-web-dot.github.io/LearnCoding-Responsive-Website/

 ✨ Features
 Fully responsive design (mobile, tablet, desktop)